/ seo-glossary / What are Long-Tail Keywords? SEO Guide for Beginners

 Why Long-Tail Keywords Matter for SEO

-Long-tail keywords are where most organic traffic actually comes from.
-Studies show that roughly 70% of all search queries are long-tail.
-While each individual term might only get 50 to 500 searches per month, the combined volume of hundreds of long-tail keywords can dwarf a single high-volume head term.
+Long-tail keywords are where most organic traffic actually comes from, because there are simply so many of them.
+The most concrete figure available comes from Ahrefs, who report that keywords with fewer than 10 monthly searches "account for almost 93% of our U.S. keyword database," a set that runs to roughly 2.3 billion such keywords.
+In other words, nearly all of the distinct things people search for are low-volume long-tail queries.
+While each individual term might only get a handful of searches per month, the combined volume of hundreds of long-tail keywords can dwarf a single high-volume head term.

 The competition angle is what makes them especially valuable for newer or smaller sites.
 "Running shoes" has a keyword difficulty that only Nike and Zappos can realistically compete for.
 "Best running shoes for flat feet under $100" has far less competition and attracts someone who is much closer to making a purchase decision.